Click on the image above to read more about The Global Teacher Prize and Steve Revington's selection

-Click on the image above to read more about The Global Teacher Prize and Steve Revington's selection

 I had just completed an authentic event, a Medieval Market Living Museum one April evening.
 It was the culmination of one and half months of preparation as the students demonstrated their personas (roles) as medieval trades people in medieval Coventry, UK.
 The students worked diligently away at their trades during this open house, all academic levels to their potential.
 Their goal was to create an authentic medieval trade persona, an authentic costume that reflected their trade role, an authentic working trade tool or product and a market stall to share their wares.
 The room was decorated with beautiful tapestries, murals, personalized heraldry banners and a large book display of the student's collective work/activity sheets carefully spiral bound.

-In authentic learning these are referred to as portfolios.
+In authentic learning paper collections are referred to as portfolios.
 These portfolios were carefully done and included an extensive variety of curriculum content and authentic learning preparation sheets.
 Spelling, creative writing, math, art, drama, technology, problem solving and reading comprehension work sheets were all included.
 Nearly five hundred visitors came through our themed room and only about ten people even looked through the spiraled bound unit booklets.
 They were clearly displayed, beautifully presented and featured eye pleasing, colourful covers.

 Visitors were far more interested in interacting with the trades people, hearing their stories, watching them work, than reading the notes that helped them attain their goal.
 Really, it is this kind of instance that affirms the reality that content and paper curriculum isn't as important as we believe them to be.
 It's important, and it certainly has its place but the applied knowledge is even more important.
 The doing consolidates all the learning that went into the event.
-Somewhere along the continuum of learning development the jot notes became larger than the tangible, meaningful applications of life itself.
+Somewhere along the continuum of learning development the jot notes became more important than the tangible, meaningful applications of the education purpose itself.
 In the end, it's the applied demonstration that counts.
 "It's all in the doing".